-- Neighbourhood Plan A neighbourhood plan is a statutory planning document that sets planning policies for a defined neighbourhood area.
-A neighbourhood plan can allocate land for development, including new homes and employment, as well as setting policies on design and uses.
-Once adopted, a neighbourhood plan will form part of the Council's local development plan, against which all planning applications and proposals will be determined. - Neighbourhood Development Order A neighbourhood development order allows communities to grant planning permission for specific types of development their area. - Community Right to Build Order A community right to build order is a form of a neighbourhood development order which allows communities to grant planning permission for local small-scale developments that would be of community benefit. - 2.29 Whilst the Local Plan usually sets policies that apply to the authority area as a whole, neighbourhood plans typically set policies that will only apply to a smaller 'neighbourhood area'.
-In practice, these neighbourhood areas often align with parish boundaries. - 2.30 Neighbourhood planning is community-led, as opposed to being led strictly by the Council as local planning authority.
+- Neighbourhood Development Order A neighbourhood development order allows communities to grant planning permission for specific types of development their area. - Community Right to Build Order A community right to build order is a form of a neighbourhood development order which allows communities to grant planning permission for local small-scale developments that would be of community benefit. - 2.28 Whilst the Local Plan usually sets policies that apply to the authority area as a whole, neighbourhood plans typically set policies that will only apply to a smaller 'neighbourhood area'.
+In practice, these neighbourhood areas often align with parish boundaries. - 2.29 Neighbourhood planning is community-led, as opposed to being led strictly by the Council as local planning authority.
 Neighbourhood plans and development orders can only be prepared by a defined 'neighbourhood forum' whilst community right to build orders can be prepared by any community organisation with 10 or more members resident in the area.
-Whilst a neighbourhood forum will often be a Parish or Town Council, they may also be led by other community groups, and crucially should be open and accessible to all in the local community. - 2.31 Neighbourhood plans and orders must accord with both the Council's local development plan and national planning policy.
+Whilst a neighbourhood forum will often be a Parish or Town Council, they may also be led by other community groups, and crucially should be open and accessible to all in the local community. - 2.30 Neighbourhood plans and orders must accord with both the Council's local development plan and national planning policy.
 They must also acknowledge and take account of International, European and national designations and laws (including historic and environmental designations, and human rights laws).
-A neighbourhood plan or development order can propose additional development to what is set out in the Council's local development plan but cannot propose less or seek to block development that has already been approved. - 2.32 The procedural requirements governing neighbourhood planning including consultation and engagement requirements are set out in the Neighbourhood Planning (General) Regulations 2012, as amended.
+A neighbourhood plan or development order can propose additional development to what is set out in the Council's local development plan, but cannot propose less or seek to block development that has already been approved. - 2.31 The procedural requirements governing neighbourhood planning including consultation and engagement requirements are set out in the Neighbourhood Planning (General) Regulations 2012, as amended.
 Where the SCI is silent, or amendments are made to these regulations that make the SCI non-compliant, the regulations will take precedence.